 The Bank provides computer systems to support the critical operations of all district associations.
-In addition, each association has operating systems and facility-based systems that are not supported by the Bank.
-As disclosed in Note 13 to the consolidated financial statements, "Related Party Transactions," included in this annual report, the Bank provides many services that the Association can utilize, such as administrative, marketing, information systems and accounting services.
+In addition, each Association has operating systems and facility-based systems that are not supported by the Bank.
+As disclosed in Note 12 to the consolidated financial statements, "Related Party Transactions," included in this annual report, the Bank provides many services that the Association can utilize, such as administrative, marketing, information systems and accounting services.
 Additionally, the Bank bills district expenses to the associations, such as the Farm Credit System Insurance Corporation insurance premiums.
-As of April 2011, the Bank only bills associations for direct pass-through expenses and no longer bills for allocated expenses.
-The impact of the change is a reduction of allocated expenses, which are included in purchased services on the statements of comprehensive income.